tanmaybasu/Extract-Anxiety-Outcome-Measures-From-Literature/README.md

 ## How to run the framework?

-The training data to train the classifier can be developed by running 'build_training_data.py' using PDF files of the publications.
-Pass the path of the project e.g., `/home/xyz/data_extraction/` as a parameter of this function.
+Pass the path of the project e.g., `/home/xyz/data_extraction/` as a parameter of the main class.
 Create the following directories inside this path: 1) `training_data`, 2) `test_data`.
-Therefore store the PDFs for training and test data in the respective directories.
+Therefore keep the individual PDFs of training and test data in the respective directories.
 The list of keyphrases to build the training data should be stored as `keyphrases.txt` in the main project path.
 Create a directory, called, `output` in the main project path to store the outputs of individual test samples.

-Subsequently, run the following lines to get data elements of individual test samples.
+Subsequently, run the following lines to get relevant sentences of anaxiety outcome measures for individual test samples.

 ```
 de=data_extraction('/home/xyz/data_extraction/')